Advance your music-making with scholarships.

 BRASS: Symphony Orchestra and Jazz Ensemble.

-PERCUSSION: Symphony Orchestra, Jazz Ensemble, Afro-Cuban Drumming, College, Chorus, and Son Jarocho.
+PERCUSSION: Symphony Orchestra, Jazz Ensemble, Afro-Cuban Drumming, and Son Jarocho.

 GUITAR: Glee Club, Afro-Cuban Drumming Jazz Ensemble, College Chorus, Son Jarocho.

 NOTE: If you are also auditioning for Symphony Orchestra, you do NOT need to audition a second time on Tuesday, August 30.
 The instrumental lesson scholarship audition will act as your Orchestra audition.

 The Music Department presents the following annual awards:

 The Warren Composition Awards are presented to students who have demonstrated significant achievement in musical composition.
 The awards are named for Elinor Remick Warren, an American composer who was associated with Occidental College.
 Awards are given for both acoustic and electronic compositions.
 Submission of compositions occurs in the Spring semester.

 The Peters Memorial Prize is presented to the student who, in the opinion of the Music Faculty, has done the most during the year to advance the ideals and prestige of music on campus.

 The Warren and Peters prizes include cash awards and are awarded at the Music Department dinner held at the end of the Spring Semester.